 Kalanggaman Island Travel Tips

 Make reservations and book your trip as early as possible.
-Only limited people per day are allowed on the island so there are bookings required.
+Due to a daily limit on the number of visitors allowed, bookings are necessary for those planning to visit the island.
 It’s advisable to start your trip as early as 6 AM because the ocean is calm and steady.

 Expect a bumpy ride if you’re sailing at noon.
-The smallest boat, which can carry 15 people, costs ₱3,000.00 for a round trip.
-If you’re only traveling alone or with few people.
+If you are traveling alone or with only a few people, you can opt for the smallest boat that accommodates 15 people, and it costs ₱3,000.00 for a round trip.